Azure/communication-ui-library-ios/AzureCommunicationUI/AzureCommunicationUIDemoApp/README.md

    - for Chat:
       - `userId`: the ID of the local user for Chat
       - `threadId`: the ID of chat thread for Chat
-      - `endpointUrl`: the URL where the chat endpoint is
+      - `endpointUrl`: the URL of where the chat endpoint should be

     ![EnvConfig](/docs/images/EnvConfig.png)